 - Once doubled in size, punch down the dough a few times, then turn out onto your surface and form it into a rectangle.
 Using a bench scraper or knife, cut the dough into 8 equal pieces and separate them from each other.

 - At this point, heat up your water so it’s boiling and ready when you have your pretzels shaped.
-You also need to preheat your oven to 450 F.
+You also need to preheat your oven to 450℉.

-- Working with one piece of dough at a time, roll on your work surface with the palms of both hands into a 20-30 inch log.
+- Working with one piece of dough at a time, roll it on your work surface with the palms of both hands into a 20-30 inch log.
 I typically aim for 25 inches.
 Roll from the middle and move outwards.
 Lightly flour your hands if it feels difficult to roll and get traction.

 - Form the dough into a “U” shape, crisscross the top, then wrap them again the same way you originally crossed them.
 Lay the ends down just over the bottom, then transfer to a parchment lined baking sheet (you’ll need 2 sheets).
 To move the pretzels into the water bath, pick them up from the bottom.
-You'll have the left and right bottom cross sections in between your middle and ring fingers of each hand.
+You'll have the left and right bottom cross sections in between your pointer and middle fingers of each hand.

 - Remove from the water using a slotted spoon or spider and transfer back to the parchment lined baking sheet.
 Continue with the rest of the pretzels.

 Coating the Pretzels

 - Melt the butter in one bowl.
 In a separate bowl, combine the sugar and pumpkin spice.

 - When the pretzels are cool enough to handle, brush them in butter, then coat them in the pumpkin spice sugar mixture.